NxPKG/khulnasoft-docs/content/magic-network-monitoring/get-started.md

 ## 3. Configure your router

-Next, configure your router to send NetFlow/SFlow data to Cloudflare.
-For this step, you will also need to have your router's configuration menu open to input the values shown in the Cloudflare dashboard.
+Next, configure your router to send NetFlow/SFlow data to Khulnasoft.
+For this step, you will also need to have your router's configuration menu open to input the values shown in the Khulnasoft dashboard.

 Refer to the [NetFlow/IPFIX configuration](/magic-network-monitoring/routers/netflow-ipfix-config/) or the [sFlow configuration guide](/magic-network-monitoring/routers/sflow-config/) for more information.